k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 Data generation or extract, provisioning, and entity reservation are implemented by creating and executing TDM tasks.

 A TDM task is created in the TDM Portal.
 It holds a list of instructions and settings that define the data source, task actions, subset of processed entities and/or tables, the target environments and additional information.
-For example, create a task to extract 5 customers with small and medium business plans from Production and load them into the UAT target environment.
+For example, extract 5 customers with small and medium business plans from Production and load them into the UAT target environment.

 The actual data processing and/or entity reservation is performed by the task execution, where each task can be executed multiple times.